deeperj/dillinger/Thesis.md

 ### Comparison
 Of the models described in this section, two are generative (the naive Bayes and hidden Markov models) and one is discriminative (the logistic regression model).
 In a general, generative models are models of the joint distribution $$p(y, \mathbf{x})$$, and like naive Bayes have the form $$p(y)p(x|y)$$.
 In other words, they describe how the output is probabilistically generated as a function of the input.
 Discriminative models, on the other hand, focus solely on the conditional distribution $$p(y|x)$$.
 In this section, we discuss the differences between generative and discriminative modeling, and the potential advantages of discriminative modeling.
 For concreteness, we focus on the examples of naive Bayes and logistic regression, but the discussion in this section applies equally as well to the differences between arbitrarily structured generative models and conditional random fields.

-The main difference is that a conditional distribution $$p(yjx)$$ does not include a model of $$p(x)$$, which is not needed for classification anyway.
+The main difference is that a conditional distribution $$p(y|x)$$ does not include a model of $$p(x)$$, which is not needed for classification anyway.
 The difficulty in modeling $$p(x)$$ is that it often contains many highly dependent features that are difficult to model.
 For example, in named-entity recognition, an HMM relies on only one feature, the word's identity.
 But many words, especially proper names, will not have occurred in the training set, so the word-identity feature is uninformative.
 To label unseen words, we would like to exploit other features of a word, such as its capitalization, its neighboring words, its prefixes and suffixes, its membership in predetermined lists of people and locations, and so on.

 The principal advantage of discriminative modeling is that it is better suited to including rich, overlapping features.
-To understand this, consider the family of naive Bayes distributions (2.5).
-This is a family of joint distributions whose conditionals all take the “logistic regression form" (2.7).
-But there are many other joint models, some with complex dependencies among x, whose conditional distributions also have the form (2.7).
+To understand this, consider the family of naive Bayes distributions equation (\ref{eqn_c3_seqmod00a}).
+This is a family of joint distributions whose conditionals all take the “logistic regression form" equation (\ref{eqn_c3_seqmod00c}).
+But there are many other joint models, some with complex dependencies among x, whose conditional distributions also have the form equation (\ref{eqn_c3_seqmod00c}).
 By modeling the conditional distribution directly, we can remain agnostic about the form of $$p(x)$$.
 CRFs make independence assumptions among y, and assumptions about how the $$y$$ can depend on $$x$$, but not among $$x$$.
 This point can also be understood graphically:  Suppose that we have a factor graph representation for the joint distribution $$p(y, x)$$.
 If we then construct a graph for the conditional distribution $$p(y|x)$$, any factors that depend only on $$x$$ vanish from the graphical structure for the conditional distribution.
 They are irrelevant to the conditional because they are constant with respect to $$y$$.

 To include interdependent features in a generative model, we have two choices: enhance the model to represent dependencies among the inputs, or make simplifying independence assumptions, such as the naive Bayes assumption.
 The first approach, enhancing the model, is often difficult to do while retaining tractability.
 For example, it is hard to imagine how to model the dependence between the capitalization of a word and its suxes, nor do we particularly wish to do so, since we always observe the test sentences anyway.
 The second approach is to include a large number of dependent features in a generative model, but to include independence assumptions among them|is possible, and in some domains can work well.
 But it can also be problematic because the independence assumptions can hurt performance.
 For example, although the naive Bayes classifier performs well in document classification, it performs worse on average across a range of applications than logistic regression [16].

 Furthermore, naive Bayes can produce poor probability estimates.
 As an illustrative example, imagine training naive Bayes on a data set in which all the features are repeated, that is, $$x = (x_1, x_1, x_2, x_2, \dots , x_K, x_K)$$.
 This will increase the confidence of the naive Bayes probability estimates, even though no new information has been added to the data.
 Assumptions like naive Bayes can be especially problematic when we generalize to sequence models, because inference essentially combines evidence from different parts of the model.
 If probability estimates of the label at each sequence position are overconfident, it might be difficult to combine them sensibly.

 The difference between naive Bayes and logistic regression is due only to the fact that the first is generative and the second discriminative; the two classifiers are, for discrete input, identical in all other respects.
 Naive Bayes and logistic regression consider the same hypothesis space, in the sense that any logistic regression classifier can be converted into a naive Bayes classifier with the same decision boundary, and vice versa.
-Another way of saying this is that the naive Bayes model (2.5) denes the same family of distributions as the logistic regression model (2.7), if we interpret it generatively as
+Another way of saying this is that the naive Bayes model equation (\ref{eqn_c3_seqmod00a}) denes the same family of distributions as the logistic regression model equation (\ref{eqn_c3_seqmod00c}), if we interpret it generatively as
 \begin{equation}
 $$p(y,\mathbf{x})=\frac{exp\{\sum_k\theta_kf_k(y,\mathbf{x})\}}{\sum_{\tilde{y},\tilde{x}}exp\{\sum_k\theta_kf_k(y,\mathbf{x})\}}$$
 \label{eqn_c3_seqmod02}
 \end{equation}

-This means that if the naive Bayes model (2.5) is trained to maximize the conditional likelihood, we recover the same classier as from logistic regression.
-Conversely, if the logistic regression model is interpreted generatively, as in (2.9), and is trained to maximize the joint likelihood p(y; x), then we recover the same classier as from naive Bayes.
+This means that if the naive Bayes model equation (\ref{eqn_c3_seqmod00a}) is trained to maximize the conditional likelihood, we recover the same classier as from logistic regression.
+Conversely, if the logistic regression model is interpreted generatively, as in equation (\ref{eqn_c3_seqmod02}), and is trained to maximize the joint likelihood $$p(y; x)$$, then we recover the same classier as from naive Bayes.
 In the terminology of Ng and Jordan [85], naive Bayes and logistic regression form a generative-discriminative pair.
 For a recent theoretical perspective on generative and discriminative models, see Liang and Jordan
 [61].

 One perspective for gaining insight into the difference between generative and discriminative modeling is due to Minka [80].
 Suppose we have a generative model pg with parameters .
 By definition, this takes the form